 The rarest Russell Wilson rookie, it might also represent something of a bargain for collectors with high-end tastes.
 Like National Treasures, Five Star rookies have on-card signatures and patch swatches.
-However, Five Star rookies are selling for noticeably lower price.
-But with half as many copies, excluding parallels, this card has the possibility of solid growth over the long-term.

 After being an online exclusive in 2011, 2012 Topps Magic returns to traditional distribution.
 The cards have an old-school look and feel.
 It's a solid choice for retro collectors not too concerned about future riches.

 Very similar in standing to the 2012 Topps Finest Russell Wilson, 2012 Topps Platinum the same sort of style and composition.
 With much of the set's attention going to the autographed and memorabilia inserts, this rookie card will fly under many collectors' radars.

 2012 Topps Prime Football has two Russell Wilson rookies, one for hobby and one for retail.
 The hobby version, which is printed on thicker card stock, shows a stadium crowd in the background.
 Wilson's throwing arm is also raised.